millermetres/PolOfCodeCrypto/vpn.md

 To access the sources of the above claims, visit *Sources and further resources* section below.

-## Should I use VPN?
+## Should I use a VPN?

 It depends.
 Resources are provided below to help you judge.
 Try to understand what VPN services can and cannot do.
-If a VPN truely satisfies your need, try it out.
+If a VPN truely satisfies your need, you should use a VPN.
-Note that many of the below articles may be critical of VPN services due to inflated claims of VPN businesses.
+Note that many of the below articles may be cynical toward VPN services due to inflated claims of VPN market.

 ## Sources and further resources